wpbonelli/pytcherplants/README.md

 pypl segment -i <image file> -o <output directory>
 ```

-You can specify the number of plants per image by providing an integer `--count`, as well as the minimum contour area `--min_area`.
-The former defaults to 1, and if the latter is absent, no minimum is applied.
+You can specify the number of plants per image by providing an integer argument `-c (--count)`, as well as the minimum contour area argument `-m (--min_area)`.
+The former defaults to 1.
+If the latter is absent, no minimum is applied.

 This will produce an output image `<output directory>/<image file stem>.plants.jpg` with each contour labelled, as well as one or more output images e.g. `<output directory>/<image file stem>.plant.0.jpg`, as many as there were plants detected in the input image.

 #### Color analysis

 Use the `analyze` command to analyze an image's distribution.
-The image is assumed to have already been segmented and cropped, with just 1 plant per image and background pixels either white or black.
+The image is assumed to have already been segmented and cropped, with background pixels either white or black.
+The image may contain any number of foreground contours (individual plants).

 ```shell
 pypl analyze -i <masked image file> -o <output directory>
 ```

+To explicitly set the number of clusters for k-means clustering, use the `-k (--clusters)` flag.